Customer Satisfaction (CSAT) Theory

 In building a customer satisfaction survey, it is also helpful to consider reasons why pre-purchase expectations or post-purchase satisfaction may not be fulfilled or even measurable.

 - Expectations may not reflect unanticipated service attributes.

 - Expectations may have been quite vague, creating wide latitudes of acceptability in performance and expected satisfaction.

 - Expectation and product performance evaluations may be sensory and not cognitive, as in taste, style or image.

-- The product use may attract so little attention as to produce no conscious affect or cognition (evaluation) and result in meaningless satisfaction or dissatisfaction measures.
+- The product use may attract so little attention it produces no conscious affect or cognition (evaluation) and results in meaningless satisfaction or dissatisfaction measures.

 - There may have been unanticipated benefits or consequences of purchasing or using the product (such as a use or feature not anticipated with purchase).

 - The original expectations may have been unrealistically high or low.